yood2/competitive-programming-notes/patterns/fast_slow_pointers.md

 # Fast & Slow Pointers
+## Summary
-**Summary:** Pointer algorithm that uses two pointers whicm move through the array (or linked list) at different speeds.
+Pointer algorithm that uses two pointers whicm move through the array (or linked list) at different speeds.
 Useful for cyclic Linked Lists or arrays.
 ## Key Characteristics
 - One pointer goes .next while second pointer goes .next.next
 - If there is a cycle the fast pointer will catch up to the slow pointer